You are here

 We normally give a rating for each of our five key questions.
 We also give the service an overall rating.

-We don't give ratings to dental practices.
-There are also some services for which we haven't published ratings yet but which we plan to rate in the future.
-Find out more about services we haven't rated.
+We do not give ratings to dental practices.
+There are also some services for which we have not published ratings yet but which we plan to rate in the future.
+Find out more about services we have not rated.

 By law, care providers have to display the ratings we give them.
 They must display them in the places where they provide care, somewhere that people who use their services can easily see them.
 This might be the main entrance to a hospital or the waiting area of a GP surgery.